SISG POPULATIONS & EVOLUTION MODULE PE1

 Population Genetics

-This module provides training in basic conceptual foundations in population, evolutionary and quantitative genetics.
+This module provides an introduction to the basic conceptual foundations in population and evolutionary genetics.
 Topics covered include genetic variation, dynamics of small populations, effective population size, population fragmentation and gene flow, phylogeography, inbreeding and inbreeding depression, natural selection, trait variation, and heritability.
 For some of the topics, motivating examples are derived from conservation genetics and genetics of endangered populations.

 Learning Objectives: After attending this module, participants will be able to: